 Market research companies hate bias.
 We try to avoid it at all costs.

 Instead, moderators are searching for differences as well as similarities between participants.
-Moderators want to understand thoughts and opinions in-depth, so group effect inhibits this conversation.
+Moderators want to understand thoughts and opinions in-depth, but group effect bias inhibits this conversation.

-This helps identify opinions and feedback of a larger audience the end-client is conducting the focus group on behalf of.
+This helps identify the opinions and feedback of a larger audience the end-client is conducting the focus group on behalf of.

 If all participants agree with each other, differing thoughts and opinions will not be gathered which alters and skews the findings of the study.

 How to Prevent Group Effect in Focus Groups

 Our focus groups company finds that group bias can often be eliminated with a strong moderator.